-We are a Christ-centered, after-school program that takes kids by the hand and walks with them through college, helping them have abundant life—mind, body and soul.
+We are a Christ-centered, after-school program that takes kids by the hand and walks with them from kindergarten through college, loving and nurturing them—mind, body and soul.

 Board of Directors

 AT&T Attorney (Retired)

 “As a follower of Christ and lover of Chicago, intervening in the lives of young Chicagoans who are in critical need of such intervention is a great way to join the Power of One movement.”

 Sawyer remains active as a licensed attorney after retirement from the AT&T Law Division and Seyfarth Shaw LLP.
 This enables him to provide legal advice to By The Hand Club For Kids on a pro bono basis—as well as other Christian organizations, such as The Moody Church, where he serves as the vice-chairman of the Elders, a trustee, and a member of the Church’s Leadership Council.
 Sawyer has a JD from Indiana University School of Law and a BS from Indiana State University.
 He also has four daughters, two sons-in-law, and two very young grandchildren all of whom still live in Chicago.
 He and his wife, Jodie, homeschooled their daughters.

 Attorney, Law Office of Christine A. Parker

 “These students are powerful.
 They are breaking the cycle of poverty, broken families and hopelessness and succeeding in school—and life.
 Witnessing that transformation first hand has been a tremendous blessing to me.”